 Pandeia Reference Data

-Information about JWST reference data and how to find the source of the reference data from the reference data files.
+Information about JWST reference data and how to find the source of the reference data from the reference data files is provided in this article.

 Types of reference data